flant/shell-operator/HOOKS.md

 > Note: Shell-operator requires a ServiceAccount with the appropriate [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions.
 See examples with RBAC: [monitor-pods](examples/101-monitor-pods) and [monitor-namespaces](examples/102-monitor-namespaces).

-> Note: consider that "Added" event is not always equal to "Object created" if labelSelector, fieldSelector or namespace.labelSelector is specified.
-Object or namespace is updated and labels are matched the selector, but API returns "Added" event in this case.
-The same with "Deleted" event: "Deleted" is not always equal to "Object removed", the object can just become out of scope.
+> Note: consider that "Added" event is not always equal to "Object created" if labelSelector, fieldSelector or namespace.labelSelector is specified in the `binding`.
+If objects and/or namespace are updated in Kubernetes, the `binding` may suddenly start matching them, with the "Added" event.
+The same with "Deleted" event: "Deleted" is not always equal to "Object removed", the object can just move out of scope.

 ## Event triggered execution